bansalsamarth/bansalsamarth.github.io/SamarthBlog/migrations/indian-pollsters-are-doing-fine.md

 date_published: 27 march, 2022
 tags: The Interval
 author: Samarth Bansal

+---

+![](assets/images/pollster-nl/interval-poll-cover.jpg)
+*Illustration by [@somethingsketchy](https://www.instagram.com/somethingsketchy/)*

+*This story was originally published in my fortnightly deep-dive newsletter, **The Interval**.
+You can read more about it [here](./welcome-to-the-interval.html).*

-excerpt: "Why do we have election polls at all?
+**Brief:** Why do we have election polls at all?
 How does a polling company craft and execute an accurate survey?
 Why do some succeed while others fail?
 Also: how do we define 'accuracy'?
 The answers to these common-sense questions may surprise you.
-It's a 15-minute read."
+It's a 15-minute read.

 ---

-![](assets/images/pollster-nl/interval-poll-cover.jpg)
-*Illustration by [@somethingsketchy](https://www.instagram.com/somethingsketchy/)*

 Election forecasting is an utterly useless exercise.